CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

 <!-- Write your answer here-->

+It returns an 404 status (Not found) witch contains an object with a message and documentation_url with a link to the Github documentation page

 2. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?

 <!-- Write your answer here -->

+CodeYourFuture, js-exercises, 660